 (letting the user do that part manually)

-Updated by Julian Wiesener over 8 years ago
+Updated by Julian Wiesener about 11 years ago

 i wouldn't think of it as a showstopper, since you can chainload an other partition with an other bootloader from oi menu.lst, or write the bootloader manually and restore the other bootloader and chainload from this (more practical, since beadm will not change the default then).
 Of course it would be good to be configurable, the point is, we'll not made it for our 151 release and it would make sense to wait for grub2, we'll need to change the routine then anyway.